-It has been said that greater diversity in the toys children play with will impact how they seem themselves and others in the future.
-However, a Toy Store is a Business and not a goodwill venture.
-If Black Dolls supposedly do not sell in great enough numbers, toy stores logically are not going to stock them.
+It has been said that greater diversity in the toys children play with will impact how they see themselves and others in the future.
+However, a toy store is a business and not a goodwill venture.
+If Black dolls supposedly do not sell in great enough numbers, toy stores logically are not going to stock them.
 Or if they do, they will be ridiculously expensive.
 For instance, the Mattel Beyonce doll is nearly $150 dollars on Amazon.

 A Zapf Creation spokeswoman told the BBC:

 “Whilst the black version of the Baby Annabell doll was discontinued due to lack of demand, the black version of the Baby Born Interactive doll is still in production and available to all UK toy retailers.
 However, some retailers take the decision not to stock all versions of the dolls and accessories due to shelf space constraints.”